MatthewHq/leetcode/String to Integer/Whiteboards/boardText.md

     4. Convert Digits to integer
         -Have't thought of how I'm going to implement this one in terms of registering each integer
             - might look at ascii character values 0-9, I am hesitatnt to use "toString" for for each individual character, feels like i'd be making a hammer "from scratch" with a hammer
+                - after testing it looks like ascii implemnentation per character will be very easy
+                - 0-9 is 48-57 so just a simple shift will work
     5. "If no digits were read, then the integer is 0.
 Change the sign as necessary"
         - as the initial for loop checking to filter out ALL digits occurs, each character will be popped into a list, if the list is empty, the returned value will be 0